-When a person smokes a joint, he usually feels its effect within minutes.
-The immediate sensations—increased heart rate, lessened coordination and balance, and a “dreamy,” unreal state of mind—peak within the first 30 minutes.
-These short-term effects usually wear off in two to three hours, but they could last longer, depending on how much the user takes, the potency of THC and the presence of other drugs added into the mix.
+When a person inhales the smoke from a joint or a pipe, he usually feels its effect within minutes.
+The immediate sensations—increased heart rate, lessened coordination and balance, and a “dreamy,” unreal state of mind—peak within the first 30 minutes.(3) These short term effects usually wear off in two to three hours, but they could last longer, depending on how much the user takes, the potency of THC and the presence of other drugs added into the mix.

-As the typical user inhales more smoke and holds it longer than he would with a cigarette, a joint creates a severe impact on one’s lungs.
-Aside from the discomfort that goes with sore throats and chest colds, it has been found that consuming one joint gives as much exposure to cancer-producing chemicals as smoking five cigarettes.
+As the typical user inhales more smoke and holds it longer than he would with a cigarette, a joint creates a severe impact on the lungs.
+Aside from the discomfort that goes with sore throats and chest colds, it has been found that smoking one joint gives as much exposure to cancer-producing chemicals as smoking four to five cigarettes.(4)

 The mental consequences of marijuana use are equally severe.
-Marijuana smokers have poorer memories and mental aptitude than do non-users.
+Marijuana smokers have poorer memories and mental aptitude than do non-users.(5)

 Recent studies on young adults that smoke marijuana, found abnormalities in the brain related to emotion, motivation and decision-making.(6)